 Check out our best picnic food ideas.
-From fun sandwich ideas to portable dips, to pork pies and savoury picnic recipes, and a selection of summery salads, our picnic ideas are quick and easy to make and easily portable to your favourite picnic spot.
-Try our sweet treats including brownies, cheesecake bars, muffins and more.
+From fun sandwich recipes to portable dips, pork pies, savoury picnic recipes, and a selection of summery salads.
+Our picnic ideas are quick to make and easily portable to your favourite picnic spot.
+We also have a range of picnic desserts to try including brownies, cheesecake bars, muffins and more.

 Here are our picnic ideas…

-Our sandwich recipes are quick and easy to make.
-We have cut muffuletta and focaccia into squares so they’re portable, and created individual bagels to take along and enjoy.
+Our sandwich recipes are easy to follow, we have cut muffuletta and focaccia into squares so they’re portable.

-This is an iconic food-truck sandwich in the US using Cuban mojo pork.
-It take a while to make but it’s a great casual entertaining idea.
+Take a look at this picnic sandwich idea from the US which uses Cuban mojo pork.
+It takes a while to make, but it’s a great casual entertaining idea.

 Looking for a vegetarian picnic wrap?
 Try our super simple crunch wraps with black beans.
 These wraps serve four and are packed with plenty of flavour.
 Wrap in foil and take on your next picnic.

 Midweek meal inspiration right here!
-This super quick and easy salt beef bagel is packed with melting Swiss cheese, gherkins and a generous dollop of sweet American mustard.
+This picnic bagel recipe is packed with a delicious combination of beef, melting Swiss cheese, gherkins and a generous dollop of sweet American mustard.

 A colourful, vegan burrito recipe, rammed with tomatoes, black beans, sweetcorn, lime, coriander, avocado and red chilli.
-It’s a super lunch idea, ready in 30 minutes.
+It’s a super picnic idea and can be ready to eat in just 30 minutes.

-These green goddess and red devil dips are a great way to make your picnic more interesting and they’re great as a snack with drinks.
+These green goddess and red devil dips will complement your picnic snacks and drinks perfectly.

 Not only are these snacks packed with flavour, but they’re also a great alternative to the usual picnic food.
-Simple and quick to prepare, the dip jars will become a family favourite in no time.
+These simple picnic dip jars are sure to become a family favourite in no time.

 A pie is a must at a picnic, try one of our ideas from cute pork pies to a picnic pie jam-packed with flavour.

+Looking for a traditional picnic recipe with a twist?
 These mini pork and chorizo picnic pies have got a hidden quail’s egg in the middle and make a great snack.
-Chorizo-style sausages have the same soft texture as regular sausages but added paprika and garlic.
-If you can’t find them, add 1/2 tsp of smoked paprika to regular pork sausages.
+Chorizo-style sausages have the same soft texture as regular sausages but have added paprika and garlic.
+If you can’t any chorizo, add 1/2 tsp of smoked paprika to regular pork sausages.

-You’ll need to put in some extra effort for this recipe, but the payoff will be great.
-This meaty picnic pie makes a mean, hearty meal.
+You’ll need to put in some extra effort for this picnic pie recipe, but the payoff will be great.
+This meaty pie makes a mean, hearty meal.

 Go the extra mile with your picnic and add some savoury snacks to enjoy alongside your sandwiches.
 From summery Vietnamese rolls and bitesize muffins, to frittata pieces.

 Fresh and easy rice paper rolls.
-These are filled with prawns, avocado, chilli and ginger, shredded carrot and noodles.
-Serve with chilli sauce for a dip.
+This Vietnamese picnic recipe is filled with prawns, avocado, chilli and ginger, shredded carrot and noodles.
+If you’re a fan of spice, serve with chilli sauce for a dip.

 Jazz up your next picnic with this impressive chicken scotch egg with katsu curry.
-This moreish recipe is perfect when feeding a hungry crowd.
+This picnic recipe is perfect for feeding a hungry crowd.
+Our method gives you a perfectly cooked yolk, juicy sausage meat filling and a crunchy breadcrumb coating.
 We also have a classic scotch eggs recipe here.
-This method gives you a perfectly cooked yolk, juicy sausage meat filling and a crunchy breadcrumb coating.

-These mini picnic frittatas are really quick to whip up as a last minute picnic treat.
-To make them even easier to make, we have used Two Chicks liquid whole eggs.
-Make a large batch and then enjoy throughout the week for a snack or with a salad for a speedy meal.
+Check out our frittata recipe to found out how you can whip up a last minute picnic treat.
+To make the frittatas even easier to make, we have used Two Chicks liquid whole eggs.
+Make a large batch and then enjoy throughout the week for a snack or with a salad.
 Check out our best frittata recipes here.

 This fennel-spiced sausage plait is a grown-up take on everyone’s favourite picnic snack.
 Made with an added kick of chilli and mustard with a crunch of sesame, this makes for a comforting midweek meal.